APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [OpenStreetMap](https://www.openstreetmap.org/) - OpenStreetMap is the free wiki world map.
 This colloborative project is one of the largest databases of volunteered geographic information in the world.
 Its contents include points of interest, routable networks, and other geodata.

-- [BBBike](https://download.bbbike.org/osm/bbbike/) - provides shapefiles and raw OSM format for cities around the world, extracted weekly.
+- [BBBike](https://download.bbbike.org/osm/bbbike/) - Provides shapefiles and raw OSM format for cities around the world, extracted weekly.
 This is useful if you are looking for data extracts for a single city.

 - [Geofabrik](http://download.geofabrik.de/) - OpenStreetMap extracts prepared in either PBF or shapefile format for download daily.